-In 1 Timothy 5, Paul talks about a failure to meet family financial obligations.
-He leaves no doubt about God's view on someone who fails to meet family obligations.
+In 1 Timothy 5, Paul talks about a failure to meet family financial needs.
+He leaves no doubt about God's view on this subject.
 Paul wrote, "He has denied the faith and is worse than an unbeliever."
-These are strong unequivocal words.
-In the same passage Paul talks about paying those who labor in the gospel: "The laborer deserves his wages."
+These are strong, unequivocal words.
+In the same passage, Paul talks about paying those who labor in the gospel: "The laborer deserves his wages."